What is the Statute of Limitations for Claims under the Federal Tort Claims Act ?

 What is the Federal Tort Claims Act Statute of Limitations?

 There is a 2-year statute of limitations to file a tort claim under the FTCA.
 Generally, the statute of limitations begins 2 years from the date the cause and existence of an injury was known or should have been known.
 The administrative claims process is the first step in recovering money damages against the offending agency.
-If an administrative claim is denied, a lawsuit must be filed in federal court within six months of the written denial of the claim.
+If an administrative claim is denied, a claimant must file a lawsuit in federal court within six months of the claim’s written denial.
 Failure to meet the statute of limitations will make a claim time-barred.

 What is a statute of limitation?

-A statute of limitation refers to the time period in which a claim must be filed against a defendant.
+Statutes of limitation refer to the time period in which a plaintiff must file a claim against a defendant.
 In other words, it is the maximum time after an event in which an action or legal proceeding must be properly filed.
 Statutes of limitations are common in all 50 states and under federal law.

 What is the FTCA?

-The Federal Tort Claims Act is a United States federal law that provides injured persons the ability to sue the U.S. government when they suffer personal injury or wrongful death as a result of the negligence or wrongful acts of a federal employee acting within the scope of their employment.
+The Federal Tort Claims Act is a United States federal law that provides injured persons the ability to sue the U.S. government when they suffer personal injury or wrongful death due to the negligence or wrongful acts of a federal employee acting within the scope of their employment.
 Independent contractors are not covered under the FTCA.

 The Federal Tort Claims Act is a limited waiver of the United States federal government’s sovereign immunity.
-Claims brought under the FTCA are under the jurisdiction of the federal court system and are filed in federal district court.
+Claims brought under the FTCA are under the federal court system’s jurisdiction and are filed in federal district court.
 FTCA claims are not filed in state court.

-The Federal Tort Claims Act is used by injured servicemembers and veterans to receive compensation for injuries and wrongful death resulting from negligence that occurs at a military or veterans hospital, clinic, or facility by a government employee.
+Injured servicemembers and veterans use the Federal Tort Claims Act to receive compensation for injuries and wrongful death resulting from negligence at a military or veterans hospital, clinic, or facility by a government employee.